What is life insurance and why do you really need it?

 Product selection and customization

-• Some providers focus on term insurance, while others offer both term and permanent with a variety of optional riders that tailor a policy to your needs.10 For example, Guardian provides convertible term and permanent policies, and even has options to help cover people with certain kinds of pre-existing conditions – such as certain cancers, heart disease, even HIV.
+Some providers focus on term insurance, while others offer both term and permanent with a variety of optional riders that tailor a policy to your needs.
+11 For example, Guardian provides convertible term and permanent policies and even has options to help cover people with certain kinds of pre-existing conditions – such as certain cancers, heart disease, even HIV.

 Policyholder dividends

-• Some insurers are owned "mutually" by their policyholders, who can receive dividend payments.
-So, for example, when you purchase a whole life policy from a mutual insurance company like Guardian, you may get paid a dividend on the cash value portion of your policy, helping to build your cash value further.
+Some insurers are owned "mutually" by their policyholders, who can receive dividend payments.
+So, for example, when you purchase a whole life policy from a mutual insurance company like Guardian, you may get paid a dividend helping to build your cash value further.

 Direct underwriting

-• Some providers issue their own policies, like Guardian.
-Others sell policies of other companies.
+Some providers issue their own policies, like Guardian.
+Others sell policies from several different companies, which may add cost or complexity when you need to make a claim.

 Taking the next step